 The good news about the skyscraper technique is that, while it sounds like a lot of work (and it is!), if you do it right you’ll only need one piece of skyscraper content for your website–ever.
 Just keep building more links to it, occasionally update it, and let everyone know you updated it so they should link to it again.

-The other approach to content marketing is to create something amazing in-store.
+The third option is to display or create something amazing in-store.
 This could take a lot of forms:

 - A ridiculously large or ornate smoking device that everyone will want to share